Directed by: Anthony Russo, Joe Russo || Produced by: Kevin Feige

 Still, it’s hard to get too down on the Russo Bros.’ sitcom-style dialogue or a random interjection of fan-service when the overarching story and characters themselves are so strong, and given how satisfying the numerous action scenes are.
 The Russos appear to have learned from Joss Whedon’s mistakes in Age of Ultron and corrected course, keeping their focus firmly on Steve Rogers and, to a lesser extent, Tony Stark and Black Panther, while also allowing screenwriters Christopher Markus and Stephen McFeely to build an organic, cohesive, contained narrative around their character drama.

 SUMMARY & RECOMMENDATION: Though its direction is less taught and stylized than The Winter Soldier’s, Civil War remains one of the most entertaining pictures in the Marvel Cinematic Universe.
 Its action sequences are varied and intense, sporting handheld CQC camerawork that would make Paul Greengrass proud and superpower one-upmanship that should make X-Men fans jealous.
-The cast is talented and balanced to near perfection.
-This second Captain America sequel is fast, fun, and full of heart.

 — However… the film remains overly long, blandly edited at times, and over reliant on exposition.
 Some of the quips are either distracting or inappropriate, regardless of the Marvel label.
 As fun as they are, Spider-Man and Ant Man didn’t need to be in this movie, and the airport sequence doesn’t mesh tonally with the rest of the story.